montelabella/Bamazon/README.md

-bAmazon is a simple Command Line application.
+bamazon is a simple Command Line application.
 It presents the user with 3 Options.

 Customer View
 Store Manager View